-NARRATIVES OF FEAR: CONSTRUCTIONS OF OTHERNESS IN CONTEMPORARY BRAZILIAN CINEMA O HOMEM DO ANO
+NARRATIVES OF FEAR: CONSTRUCTIONS OF OTHERNESS IN CONTEMPORARY BRAZILIAN CINEMA O HOMEM DO ANOJeremy Lehnen1

 Resumo: Nas últimas décadas do século vinte e na década inicial do século vinte e um, as narrativas sobre a violência têm proliferado dentro da produção cinematográfica latino americana.
 Com a projeção da violência na tela, filmes como Amores perros (México, 2000) e Cidade de Deus (Brasil, 2002) têm alcançado grande êxito de bilheteria nacional e internacional.
 Estas produções cinematográficas parecem dialogar com as notícias em primeiro plano das transmissões televisivas e dos jornais que comunicam diariamente um sem fim de histórias sobre a violência metropolitana.
 A episteme mediática, desta forma, cria um discurso de exclusão que serve para validar a negação de direitos humanos aos grupos marginalizados da sociedade.